mudita/MuditaOS/doc/quickstart.md

 The `bootstrap.sh` script installs git hooks for code style checking. `pre-commit.hook`automatically updates style during commit.
 If you haven't run `bootstrap.sh` and want to use git hooks, you have to copy (or link) `pre-commit.hook` to your git config directory `.git/config/hooks`: `ln -s `pwd`/config/pre-commit.hook .git/hooks/pre-commit`

-By default commit hook only checks if your changes have the appropriate style, if you would like to fix the style automatically during `git commit` you have to configure your git, by adding new variable `user.fixinstage` and setting it to `true` by running
+By default, commit hook only checks if your changes have the appropriate style, if you would like to fix the style automatically during `git commit` you have to configure your git, by adding new variable `user.fixinstage` and setting it to `true` by running
 `git config user.fixinstage true`

 If you prefer "notification then fix" workflow (so you can examine the changes), use the default hook behaviour (for notifications) and then call `./config/pre-commit.hook --fix`, this checks and fixes files in "stage", files that have status "changed" are not tested.